nav2924/Digital_Image_Processing/README.md

 - ✅ Model trained and saved in .h5 format for easy deployment.

-# 🧠 Hair Disease Detection using CNN + GUI

-This project is focused on detecting different scalp/hair diseases such as Alopecia Areata, Head Lice, Psoriasis, and Folliculitis using a Convolutional Neural Network (CNN) along with image preprocessing (denoising + CLAHE).
-It also includes a Tkinter-based GUI for real-time image prediction.

 ## 📁 Dataset & Labeling
 Dataset used: Images categorized into 4 classes: